Derby Road Health Centre336 Derby RoadLentonNottingham, NG7 2DWTel: 0115 8965 001

 Derby Road Health Centre provides a host of additional services (not limited to) which are listed below:-

 The healthcare visitor holds a baby clinic every Wednesday between 10.30am and 12.00am.
-Please call the surgery and ask for an appointment to see the healthcare visitor.
+Please call the surgery and ask for an appointment to see the health visitor.

 This affords mothers an opportunity to see a health visitor, to get advice and support about a range of things e.g feeding, immunisations, sleep and potty training.
 It also provides an opportunity to get your child weighed and checked.